smallvictories/developers/README.md

 ## Concepts

-### Lexicon
+### Terminology

-*Site* – A site is equivalent to a top-level folder in your SV folder, or a single URL.
+*Folder (Site)* – Each folder in your Small Victories folder is equivalent to a 'website', meaning it has its own URL.
 A site can be a single page, in which case it’s kind of like a template, or it can include multiple pages made up of different subfolders that each use their own template.

-*Folder (Site)* – Each folder in your Small Victories folder is equivalent to a 'website', meaning it has its own URL.
 For example:
 ```
 .
 ├── Dropbox
 │   ├── Small Victories
-│   │   └── folder                  # this is a SV website with its own URL
+│   │   └── Folder (Site)                  # this is a SV website with its own URL
 .   .
 ```
 *Sub-Folder (Sub-Page)* – Each folder can have any number of sub-folders.
 Each folder has an equivalent URL path